caltechlibrary/newt/newt.1.md

 id
 : (required, newt specific) this is the name identifying the model.
 It must conform to variable name rules[^21]

-The following properties are based on the GitHub YAML issue template syntax[^22] (abbr: GHYTS)
+The following properties are based on the GitHub YAML issue template syntax[^22] (abbr: GHYITS)

 name
-: (required: GHYTS, optional: newt) Must be unique to use with GitHub YAML issue templates[^22].
+: (required: GHYITS, optional: newt) Must be unique to use with GitHub YAML issue templates[^22].
 In Newt it will be used in populating comments in generated SQL

 description
-: (required: GHYTS, optional: newt) A human description of the model, It will appear in the web form and SQL components generated from the model
+: (required: GHYITS, optional: newt) A human description of the model, It will appear in the web form and SQL components generated from the model

 body
 : (required) A a list of input types.
 Each input type maps to columns in SQL, input element in web forms and or HTML elements in read only pages

 #### a model's input types

-This is based on GitHub YAML issue template (abbr: GHYTS) input types[^23].
+This is based on GitHub YAML issue template (abbr: GHYITS) input types[^23].

 id
 : (required) an identifier for the element.
 Must conform to variable name rules[^21].
 It is used to SQL as a column name and in web forms for the input property.